A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: VALIDATION

-Such a figure reports the average step size we measured using built-in timing functions across $10$ experiments\footnote{See our code at \url{https://tinyurl.com/4wyacf7z} for the details on how these measurements were performed.}.
+Such a figure reports the average step size we measured using built-in timing functions across $10$ experiments\footnote{See our code at \url{http://tinyurl.com/46xvfy7f} for the details on these measurements.}.
 In the same figure, the shaded area represents the confidence interval corresponding to the standard deviation.
 As illustrated in the figure, while the average step size is indeed around $0.033$s and consistent with the nominal value, it also introduces some variability in the experiments.
-To mitigate this variability and take this implementation aspect into account when deploying our control protocol on the hardware platform, we imposed the control gains of the multiplex layers (i.e. $1$ and $2$) to be smaller than the gains of layer $0$.
-This was done by solving the optimisation problem in \eqref{equ: cvx_optimization} this time with the following additional constraints: $k_0\ge2k_1, k_0\ge 2k_2, \bar g_0\ge2\bar g_1, \bar g_0\ge 2\bar g_2$.
-As an outcome of this process, we obtained the following gains: $k_{0}=1.2674$, $k_{1}=0.6312$, $k_{2}=0.133$, $k_{0}^{(\tau)}=0.325$, $k_{1}^{(\tau)}=0.162$, $k_{2}^{(\tau)}=0.06, k^{\psi}=0.1$ (which correspond to $\alpha_{1}=-1.1, \alpha_{2}=-2.6$).
-We then validated the control protocol with this choice of parameters by first leveraging the Robotarium simulator and the results, consistent with our theoretical findings, are shown in the top panel of Figure \ref{fig: hand_position_deviation}.
+Such variability leads to the observation of a gap between the results obtained from the Robotarium simulator and the actual experimental results.
+This phenomenon is essentially due to the fact that in the Robotarium experiments we could only use the nominal step-size of $0.033$s (and not the actual step size) for the implementation of the dynamics of the multiplex layers in the protocol.
+We decided to mitigate this {\em simulation-to-reality} gap by reducing the gains for the couplings of the multiplex layers.
+Hence, in the experimental results presented next, we impose that the control gains of the multiplex layers (i.e., layer $1$ and layer $2$) are smaller than the gains of layer $0$.
+This was done by solving the optimisation problem in \Cref{equ: cvx_optimisation} this time with the following additional constraints: $k_0\ge2k_1, k_0\ge 2k_2, \bar g_0\ge2\bar g_1, \bar g_0\ge 2\bar g_2$.
+As an outcome of this process, we obtained the following gains: $k_{0}=1.2674$, $k_{1}=0.6312$, $k_{2}=0.133$, $k_{0}^{(\tau)}=0.325$, $k_{1}^{(\tau)}=0.162$, $k_{2}^{(\tau)}=0.06, {k_\psi}=0.1$ (which correspond to $\alpha_{1}=-1.1, \alpha_{2}=-2.6$).
+We then validated the control protocol with this choice of parameters by first leveraging the Robotarium simulator and the results, consistent with our theoretical findings, are shown in the top panel of \Cref{fig: hand_position_deviation}.
+Next, we validated the control protocol on the Robotarium hardware infrastructure and the outcome from these experiments are shown in the bottom panel of \Cref{fig: hand_position_deviation}.
+In the figure, which was obtained from a set of $10$ experiments, the solid lines are the robots' average hand position deviations and the shaded area represents the confidence interval corresponding to the standard deviation.
+The behaviour of the hardware experiments is in agreement with the one obtained from the simulator.
+Both panels show that, in accordance with \Cref{prop: weighted}, our multiplex control protocol allowed the robots to keep the desired formation and track the reference trajectory, while rejecting the polynomial components of the disturbances and ensuring {non-amplification of the residual disturbances}.
+A video recording of the experiment is available at \url{http://tinyurl.com/46xvfy7f}.